-- 1. Outreach, eligibility, determination and certification of FAP applicants. - 2.
+- 1. Outreach, eligibility, determination and certification of FAP applicants - 2.
 Payments directly to energy vendors: - a.
-Reimbursement for goods and services delivered
+Reimbursement for goods and services delivered - b.

-- b.
 Lines of credit - c.
 Budget plan payments - 3.
-Payments directly to landlords via vouchers for renters who pay their energy costs as undefined portions of their rent. - 4.
-Payments directly to clients only when deemed appropriate and necessary as defined in the Fuel Assistance Procedures Manual. - 5.
-Emergency Assistance in the form of reimbursements for goods or services delivered in accordance with paragraphs 3 and 4 above.
+Payments directly to landlords via vouchers for renters who pay their energy costs as undefined portions of their rent - 4.
+Payments directly to clients only when deemed appropriate and necessary as defined in the Fuel Assistance Procedures Manual and approve by the FAP Administrator - 5.
+Emergency Assistance in the form of reimbursements for goods or services delivered in accordance with paragraphs 3 and 4 above